'Jed': Last Polish woman to reach French Open final - RFI

 Warsaw (AFP)

-For 19-year-old Iga Swiatek the French Open final on Saturday is a breakthough but 81 years ago she had a Polish predecessor, Jadwiga Jedrzejowska, who played for the title at Roland Garros.
+For 19-year-old Iga Swiatek the French Open final on Saturday is a breakthrough but 81 years ago she had a Polish predecessor, Jadwiga Jedrzejowska, who played for the title at Roland Garros.

 Here are five things we know about Jedrzejowska -- known as "Jed" -- the most outstanding Polish player of the interwar period: